ThePandaGroup/Panda-S/README.md

 //compile all files
 0. tsc

-//set up authenticated user
+//set up authenticated user...
+Make sure the directory ./db has been created
-1. mongo --port 3000 -u dbAdmin -p test --authenticationDatabase admin
+// if not, it's mkdir -p ./db
+1. mongod -port 3000 -dbpath ".\db"

 //for mac users use the next command instead
-1. mongod --config /opt/homebrew/etc/mongod.conf --fork
+1. mongod -port 3000 -dbpath ".\db"

 //go into the mongo shell